bryce-marshall/scroll-listener/README.md

  * @param sender - the ScrollListener instance that invoked the callback.
  * @param args - The callback arguments as an instance of the ScrollListenerCallbackArgs.
  */
-export declare type ScrollListenerCallbackFunction = (sender: ScrollListener, args: ScrollListenerCallbackArgs) => void;
+export declare type ScrollListenerCallbackFunction = (sender: ScrollListener, args: ScrollListenerEventArgs) => void;
 /**
  * The function optionally invoked by ScrollListener instances whenever an upstream scroll event occurs.
  * @function ScrollListenerTraceCallbackFunction